About Ageless Illusion

 To cancel your trial, end your recurring shipments, or request a refund, you’ll need to call customer service at 855-511-1053.

-As you might imagine, the most common complaint for products like Ageless Illusion is related to their “free” trial and autoship program.
+As you might imagine, the most common complaint about products like Ageless Illusion is related to their “free” trial and autoship program.

 But a very close second is failure to work (some have even complained of allergic reactions).
 And when customers called to get their money back (or cancel a trial or request a refund), they were often met with purposely poor customer service intended to frustrate you into submission.